KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Preliminaries and Background

 \subsection{Product Quantization}

-Product Quantization (PQ) is a vector quantization technique, designed to efficiently approximate distances between vectors, thus mitigating the computational burden of exact distance calculations.

-The PQ algorithm first partitions a $d$-dimensional vector into $m$ disjoint sub-vectors, each of the dimension $d'=\frac{d}{m}$.
-For each of the $m$ subspaces, a separate codebook $\mathcal{C}^j=\{c_1^{j},c_2^{j},...,c_{K}^{j}\}$, where $c_i^j\in\mathbb{R}^{d'}$, is learned, using the $K$-means algorithm.
-The training data for the $j$-th codebook consists of all $d'$-dimensional sub-vectors, corresponding to the $j$-th segment of the original dataset vectors.

-Subsequently, these learned codebooks are used to quantize the entire dataset.
-Each sub-vector is replaced by the index of its nearest centroid within the corresponding codebook, yielding a compact code-based representation of the original high-dimensional vectors.
+Product Quantization (PQ) \cite{pq} is a vector quantization technique designed to approximate high-dimensional vectors, thereby accelerating distance computations and reducing memory costs.
+The PQ algorithm decomposes a $d$-dimensional vector into $m$ disjoint sub-vectors, each of dimension $d'=d/m$.
+A distinct codebook $\mathcal{C}^j$ is learned for each subspace $j \in \{1, \dots, m\}$ using $K$-means clustering.
+The training data for the $j$-th codebook consists of the set of all $j$-th sub-vectors from the original dataset.
+The codebooks are used to quantize the dataset.
+Each sub-vector is replaced by the index of its nearest centroid within the corresponding codebook, yielding a compact, code-based representation of the original high-dimensional vectors.

+The efficacy of Product Quantization is intrinsically linked to the statistical structure of the data, particularly the correlation between dimensions.
+Fundamentally, PQ approximates the joint distribution of the high-dimensional data as the product of its marginal distributions over the subspaces.
+This approximation is most accurate when the subspaces are statistically independent.
+However, standard PQ partitions the input vector based strictly on the sequential order of features.
+Therefore, the quantization performance is sensitive to the dimension ordering.
+To minimize quantization error, the partitioning strategy should encapsulate highly correlated dimensions within the same subspace, where the local codebook can effectively model the dependency, while ensuring that the distributions across different subspaces remain as statistically independent as possible.